ArthasZhang007/15418FinalProject/index.md

 ### Experiment 2
 In our second experiment, we changed our program to contain 10 consecutive access (read and write) to the same position in the array.

+In the following graph, we record the number of coherence misses and flushes for two access patterns with the standard size of cache

 <p align="center">
 <img src="blockvinter_10access.png" width="75%" height="75%" >